 The lone mythology of the murder of the “Mad Monk” that Fuhrmann willing entertains is the idea that the British Secret Intelligence Service (the BSIS) either organized the plot to kill Rasputin, or they encouraged it.
 He states that what lends this speculation plausibility is the idea that Britain may have believed that Rasputin was influencing Nicholas II to end Russia’s participation in World War I (WWI).

-Those that portray Rasputin as a towering figure that loomed over the Russian Empire may be putting too much weight in the characterizations put forth by Rasputin fans, and those that seek to characterize the man as a monster for the benefit of their monster stories.
+Those who portray Rasputin as a towering figure that loomed over the Russian Empire may be putting too much weight in the characterizations put forth by Rasputin fans, and those who seek to characterize the man as a monster for the benefit of their monster stories.

-Objective reporters report that Rasputin was 5’9” and thin.
-They will also tell you that he was born an illiterate peasant, and he died having never achieved what observers would call a well-educated background, but that he did make the most of that limited education.
-They will report that far from being detached from tangible possessions, or status, Rasputin accepted, and showed off, gifts from the Romanovs and their loyalists with child-like glee.
+In our mind’s eye, we picture Rasputin as being about 6’5″ with broad shoulders, but objective reports state that Rasputin was 5’9” and relatively thin.
+We might also project some scintillating intellect with Svengali-like powers of manipulation on Rasputin, but while some suggest he was not an illiterate peasant his whole life, he died having never achieved what observers would call a well-educated background, even for the era.
+Those same reporters will concede that he did make the most of that limited education however.
+They will report that far from being detached from tangible possessions, or status, Rasputin accepted and showed off gifts from the Romanovs and their loyalists with child-like glee.
 Witnesses characterized this glee as similar to that which a dog may display after receiving treats for performing tricks, and like that dog Rasputin never recognized that the treats were laced with unintended condescension.
 These objective historians will also report that if Rasputin ever towered over the Russian Empire, in the manner some historians suggest, it was dealt a hefty blow when the girl without a nose stabbed him.
-Those favorable renditions claim that Rasputin recovered, and they leave it at that to further the mythology.
+Favorable renditions claim that Rasputin recovered, and they leave it at that to further the mythology surrounding him.
 Rasputin did recover, but it took a considerable amount of time in which Rasputin could be found wounded, sick, frail, and paranoid from that point forward.
-In the time he spent healing, and in the state of mind he was in in the aftermath, Rasputin lost whatever influence he may have had at one time.
-Even if all of these objective reports are true, it could still be stated that Rasputin achieved a position that was light years above the station in life his friends and family in Pokrovskoye ever knew.
+In the time he spent healing from his wounds, Rasputin was deeply affected by it.
+Witnesses suggest he was scared, even paranoid, and in that state of mind, he lost whatever influence he may have had at one time.
+Even if all of these objective reports are true, it could still be stated that Rasputin achieved a position that was light years above the station his friends and family in Pokrovskoye ever knew.

 The Politics of Grigori Rasputin

-Reflecting on the life of Grigori Rasputin, some historians suggest that he was nothing more than a “right place, right time” opportunist that wasn’t as proactive in shaping his story as others suggest.
-Fuhrmann refutes that by stating that Rasputin exhibited a politician’s ability to make connections, and that he was adept at choosing those connections that would prove most conducive to advancing him into an influential position.
+Reflecting on the life of Grigori Rasputin, some historians suggest that he was nothing more than a “right place, right time” opportunist who wasn’t as proactive in shaping his story as others suggest.
+Fuhrmann refutes that, to some degree, by stating that Rasputin exhibited a politician’s ability to make connections, and that he was particularly adept at choosing those connections that would prove most conducive to advancing him into an influential position.